-It was late afternoon, and a gentle humid breeze wafted across the empty parking lot as Jenny and her sister Selena raced their hot pink plastic rolling suitcases towards room number 17.
+It was late afternoon, as a gentle humid breeze wafted across the empty parking lot.
+Jenny and her sister Selena raced their hot pink plastic rolling suitcases towards room number 17.
 Selena, being the smaller of the twins, had to use both hands to lug her shiny case up onto the curb.
 Jenny screamed with delight, as she passed her sister and ran ahead into the room, dropping her suitcase to the floor behind her in victory.
 Their mother followed behind them, carrying groceries and a duffel bag, scolding them to keep it down, and not make a mess.

 Once inside, Justine looked around the room and smiled with a mixture of approval and relief.
 Simple and clean, albeit dated, it was done up in burgundy and shimmering gold tones, with matching brown wall to wall carpet and coordinated wood paneling.
-The girls kicked off their shoes, clambered up onto one of the two queen sized beds, shoving back plaid bedspreads, and began to roll around in a fit of giggles.
+The girls kicked off their shoes, clambered up onto one of the two queen sized beds.
+Shoving back plaid bedspreads, they rolled around in a fit of giggles.
 They hadn’t ever been on a vacation, and they were especially excited about the prospect of a swimming pool.

 Before she had put her bags down, they pleaded with her, “Momma, Momma!
 Can we go swimming now?
 It’s still light out!
 Please, please?”
 Their mother sighed, adjusting her ponytail in the mirror.
 “Yes, girls, just give Momma a few minutes to freshen up.”
 With that, she went into one of the bags, and took out a bottle of white wine.
 The girls giggled as they jumped off of the bed and ripped through their suitcases, to get out their matching swimsuits.
-“Me first, me first!”
-They both ran into the bathroom to change together.
+In unison they shouted, “Me first, me first!” , and ran into the bathroom to change together.